Pylons/hypatia/docs/usage.rst

 Restrictions
 ------------

-Values indexed by a :mod:`repoze.bfg` catalog cannot subclass from the ZODB ``Persistent`` class.
+Values indexed by a :mod:`repoze.catalog` catalog cannot subclass from the ZODB ``Persistent`` class.
 This is a safeguard to ensure that irresolveable cross-database references aren't put into the catalog's (separate) database.